 planned service life of 25 years.
 It was planned that it will remain

 operational as a testing platform until 2019 and scrapped after

 that.
 It will be replaced in service by a new

 On paper the

-Typhoon class is much more capable than some submarines on this
+Typhoon class is much more capable than many submarines on this

 list.
 However it is ranked last because of the status of